AliyunContainerService/pouch/docs/contributions/code_styles.md

 ### RULE001 - Add blank line between field's comments

 When constructing a struct, if comments needed for fields in struct, keep a blank line between fields.
-The ecouraged way is as following:
+The encouraged way is as following:

 ``` golang
 // correct example